How Will Brexit Affect the International Removals Process for UK Citizens?

 In addition to the free movement of people, services, goods and money, the European single market guarantees the free movement of pets.

 The UK’s departure from the single market will entail extra regulations on the movement of pets.
-Currently, travelling with a dog, cat or ferret within the EU requires having your pet microchipped and obtaining a valid European ‘pet passport’.
-Once the UK leaves the EU, an additional rabies antibody blood test will be required, as well as a treatment against the tapeworm.
+Currently, travelling in the EU with a dog, cat or ferret requires having your pet microchipped and obtaining a valid European ‘pet passport’.
+Once the UK leaves the EU, an additional rabies antibody blood test will be required, plus a treatment against the tapeworm.

 Impact on Returning to the UK

 UK nationals living in the EU who wish to return to the UK can do so without needing to take further action, provided they have UK citizenship.
 Family members without UK citizenship or settled status will be able to live permanently in the UK, subject to immigration rules.